ricardojoserf/slae32/a1_Shell_Bind_Tcp/README.md

 ![Screenshot](images/wrapper/51.png)

-Result:
+The result:

 ![Screenshot](images/wrapper/52.png)

-If the port causes problems, a warning message will appear:
+Moreover, if the port causes problems, a warning message will appear:

 ![Screenshot](images/wrapper/6.png)